wesley-trust/wesleytrust-com/_posts/2021-04-01-graph-api-groups-relationship.md

 ## Get-WTAzureADGroupRelationship
 The first function is [Get-WTAzureADGroupRelationship][function-get], which you can access from my GitHub.

-This gets the Azure AD group owners, memberOf or members, for the specific group ids specified.
+This gets the Azure AD group owners, memberOf or members, for the specific group IDs specified.

 Examples below: